Kurento/kurento/source/Architecture.rst

 Basic Design Principles
 =======================

-The Stream-oriented GE is designed based on the following main
+Kurento is designed based on the following main principles:

-principles:
+    **Separate Media and Signalling Planes**

--  Signaling and Media are two separate planes and the GE is designed according to that split.
+        :term:`Signalling <signalling plane>` and :term:`Media <media plane>` are two separate planes and Kurento is designed so that applications can handle separately those facets of multimedia processing.

+    **Distribution of Media and Application Services**
--  Media and Application servers can be collocated or distributed among different machines.
+        Media (:term:`KMS`) and Application (:term:`KAS`) servers can be collocated, scalated or distributed among different machines.

--  A single Application Server can invoke the services of more than one Media Server.
+        A single Application Server can invoke the services of more than one Media Server.
 The opposite also applies, that is, a Media Server can attend the requests of more than one Application Server.

+    **Suitable for the Cloud**
--  The GE is suitable to be integrated into cloud environments to act as a PaaS (Platform as a Service).
+        Kurento is suitable to be integrated into cloud environments to act as a PaaS (Platform as a Service) component.

+    **Media Pipelines**
--  Chaining Media Elements in the way of Media Pipelines is an intuitive approach to challenge the complexities of multimedia communications.
+        Chaining :term:`Media Elements <element, media>` via :term:`Media Pipelines <pipeline, media>` is an intuitive approach to challenge the complexity of Multimedia processing.

--  In a Media Pipeline there exists a global clock suitable for the synchronization of different media elements
+        In a Media Pipeline there exists a global clock suitable for the synchronization of different media elements

+    **Application development**
--  Developers do not need to be aware of internal Media Server complexities, all the applications are deployed in the JEE Application Server.
+        Developers do not need to be aware of internal Media Server complexities, all the applications are deployed in the :term:`Java EE` Application Server.

--  Client-side SDKs are provided to simplify the application development on smartphones and WWW desktop environments.
+        Client-side SDKs are provided to simplify the application development for smartphones and Web browsers.

+    **End-to-end Communication Capability**
--  The GE provides end-to-end communication capabilities so developers do not need to deal with the complexity of transporting, encoding/decoding and rendering media on client devices.
+        Kurento provides end-to-end communication capabilities so developers do not need to deal with the complexity of transporting, encoding/decoding and rendering media on client devices.

+    **Fully Processable Media Streams**
--  The GE enables not only interactive interpersonal communications (e.g. Skype-like with conversational call push/reception capabilities), but also human- to-machine (e.g. Video on Demand through real-time streaming) and machine-to-machine (e.g. remote video recording, multisensory data exchange) communications.
+       Kurento enables not only interactive interpersonal communications (e.g. Skype-like with conversational call push/reception
+       capabilities), but also human-to-machine (e.g. Video on Demand through real-time streaming) and machine-to-machine (e.g. remote video recording, multisensory data exchange) communications.

+    **Modular Processing of Media**
--  Modularization achieved through media elements and pipelines allows defining the media processing functionality of an application through a “graph-oriented” language, where the application developer is able to create the desired logic just by chaining the appropriate functionalities.
+       Modularization achieved through :term:`media elements <element, media>` and :term:`pipelines <pipeline, media>` allows defining the media processing functionality of an application through a “graph-oriented” language, where the application developer is able to create the desired logic by chaining the appropriate functionalities.

+    **Auditable Processing**
--  The GE is able to generate rich and detailed information for QoS monitoring, billing and auditing.
+        Kurento is able to generate rich and detailed information for QoS monitoring, billing and auditing.

--  The GE supports seamless IMS integration.
+    **Seamless IMS integration**
+        Kurento is designed to support seamless integration into the :term:`IMS` infrastructure of Telephony Carriers.

+    **Transparent Media Adaptation Layer**
--  The GE provides a transparent media adaptation layer to make the convergence among different devices having different requirements in terms of screen size, power consumption, transmission rate, etc. possible.
+        Kurento provides a transparent media adaptation layer to make the convergence among different devices having different requirements in terms of screen size, power consumption, transmission rate, etc. possible.